antonioSF/html/README.md

 WSA Internal HTML5 Coding Standards Guide

-> **Note**: The purpose of these guides are to provide coding standards and conventions for the majority of WSA internal projects.
+> **Note**: The purpose of these guides are to provide coding standards and conventions for the majority of WSA projects.
 Some elements might not be required depending on the project specifications.
 It also assumes you have a basic knowledge of Front-End technologies and Responsive Web Design.

 Other Style Guides